 Measuring Your Grand Cherokee 231 or 242 Rear Driveshafts

-We can build a new stock type drive shaft for your Cherokee for $239.00.
+We can build a new stock type drive shaft for your Cherokee.
 We will need the length measurement taken from the vehicle with the drive shaft removed and the vehicle resting on the ground.

 We also need to verify U-joint size at the differential end.